PopularQueer ScreensTV Shows

 Listen, we understand the frustration and anger that many fans – especially the young ones – felt upon watching this scene and seeing how Will’s feelings were being used to hype up the young straight main couple.
 But being gay in the 80’s – where the show takes place – wasn’t easy, especially for gay men.
 The 1980s were a time of both great momentum and tremendous pain for the LGBTQ community.
 The increasing expansion of a global LGBTQ rights movement that had been happening suffered a major setback as the gay male community was decimated by the AIDS epidemic.

-Right-wing religious movements, fueled by the belief that AIDS was God’s punishment for being gay, spread through via direct mail, and queer people suffered from persecution and were the target of countless hate crimes.
+Right-wing religious movements, fueled by the belief that AIDS was God’s punishment for being gay, spread via direct mail, and queer people suffered from persecution and were the target of countless hate crimes.
 Realistically, a 15-16-year-old kid was hardly going to be open about his own sexuality with anyone.
 It wasn’t safe.

 So yeah, we agree that they could have addressed Will’s sexuality better, his coming out scene could have been handled in a more direct and less subtextual way, but it is what it is, and if we really take into account the time that these characters are living in – 1986 in Season 4 – then it wasn’t that bad, you know?
 Especially after that other scene that Will shares with his brother Jonathan, who seems to know what’s going on and supports him 100%.